herbert-50/VCV-CTL/doc/doc.md

 ![](OpenStage-Settings.jpg)

-Starten Sie dann den Server dann über den Play-Button.
-Sie können die Elemente jetzt über das Open Stage Control Fenster bedienen oder einen Browser (auf einem anderen Tablet) starten und die http-Adresse öffen.
-Die Adresse wird nach dem Start im Log von Open Stage Control ausgegeben.
-Die in der Definitionsdatei enthaltenen grafischen Elemente sind für ein 10 Zoll Tablet im Vollbildmodus optimiert.
-Der Vollbildmodus kann über das Menu ganz oben links (drei Punkte) gestartet werden.

-Starten Sie dann VCV-Rack und laden die den Patch VCVctl.vcv.
+Then start the server using the play button.
+You can now use the control widgets in the Open Stage Control window or you can start a browser (on a tablet) and open the http address.
+The address is displayed in the Open Stage Control log after startup.
+The graphic elements contained in the definition file are optimized for a 10-inch tablet in full-screen mode.
+Full-screen mode can be started using the menu at the top left (three dots).

+Then start VCV-Rack and load the patch VCVctl.vcv.

 ## VCV rack patch.

 .. does next to nothing at first and has to be filled with life.
-It is intended as a template for your own patches.
+It is intended as a basic patch for your own patches.

-Der Patch enthält mehrere Sektionen, die mit Texten markiert.
-Jede Sektion verwendet eine andere Farbe für diese Texte, dich sich auch in der Oberfläche von Open Stage Control wiederfindet.
-Die ersten fünf Sektionen sind alle gleich aufgebaut und diesen dazu, eine Synth-Stimme durch das Hinzufügen von Modulen zu bauen.
-Zur Steuerung enthält jede Section (im wesentlichen) folgende Module:
+The patch contains several sections marked with texts.
+Each section uses a different color for these texts, which can also be found in the Open Stage Control interface.
+The first five sections are all structured in the same way and are used to build a synth voice by adding modules.
+For control purposes, each section contains (essentially) the following modules:

-- KEY-SEQ als Sequenzer
+- KEY-SEQ as sequencer
-- 8FACE um Presets speichern
+- 8FACE to save presets
-- OCT um die Octave einzustellen
+- OCT to set the octave
-- KNOB 5 zur Steuerung
+- KNOB 5 for control
-- MindMeld PatchMaster, um Pan, Reverb, Chorus und Delay einzustellen
-- MindMeld MasterChannel, um den Ausgabepegel anzuzeigen und als Verbindungselemet zum Mixer.
+- MindMeld PatchMaster to adjust pan, reverb, chorus and delay
+- MindMeld MasterChannel to display the output level and as a connection element to the mixer.
-- BGA VU um den Gesamtpegel anzuzeigen (x)
+- BGA VU to display the overall level (x)
-- HOT TUNA um die gespielten Noten anzuzeigen (x)
+- HOT TUNA to display the notes played (x)
-- SCOPE um die Ausgangswelle anzuzeigen (x)
+- SCOPE to display the output wave (x)

-Die mit (x) markierten Module werden nicht unbedingt gebraucht, sind aber ganz nützlich.
+-
+The modules marked with (x) are not necessarily needed, but are quite useful.

 ![](VCV-Module-SynthSection.jpg)

-Section-2 hat die Besonderheit, dass 3 Oct Module vorhanden sind, um die Oktave für verschiedene VCOs unterschiedlich einzustellen.
-Wenn das auch für andere Sections benötigt wird, sind diese analog zu erweitern.
-Neben den Synth-Sections 1-5 gibt es die Drum-Section, die statt eines Sequenzers einen 8 Kanal Trigger-Sequenzer enthält und auch schon einige Drums.
-Die Section MIX enthält den Mixer, Effekte und Steuerelemente.

-Mit den blauen Buttons von Open Stage Control können Sie die Module in VCV Rack verschieben, um so zu einer bestimmten Sectionen zu gelangen.
-Der oberste Button bietet die unteren Buttons in einem Menü an, wenn sie (durch das Keyboard) verdeckt sind.
+Section 2 has the special feature that it has 3 OCT modules to set the octave for different VCOs.
+If this is also required for other sections, these can be expanded in the same way.
+In addition to the synth sections 1-5, there is the drum section, which contains an 8-channel trigger sequencer instead of a sequencer and also some drums.
+The MIX section contains the mixer, effects and control elements.

+The blue buttons in Open Stage Control allow you to move the modules in VCV Rack to access a specific section.
+The top button offers the lower buttons in a menu when they are hidden (by the keyboard).

 ![](OpenStage-Sections.jpg)

-Drücken Sie den Button MIX, um in die Mixer Section zu wechseln.
+Now press the MIX button to switch to the mixer section.

 ![](VCV-Module-MixSection.jpg)

-Hier können Sie den Audio-Ausgang im Modul AUDIO einzustellen (1).
-Dann ist es ganz wichtig, das MIDI device in den Modulen MIDI->CV und MIDI-CAT  auf "openStage:midi_out" einzustellen (2)(3)(4).
-Wenn Sie nicht mit dem MIDI Keyboard von Open Stage Control arbeiten wollen, dann können sie für MIDI->CV auch andere Geräte einstellen.
-KEY-SEQ arbeitet mit zwei Keyboards: eines für die Noteneingabe (4) und eines für die Steuerung (3).
+Here you can set the audio output in the AUDIO module (1) for your soundcard.
+Then it is very important to set the MIDI device in the MIDI->CV and MIDI-CAT modules to "openStage:midi_out" (2)(3)(4).
+If you do not want to work with the MIDI keyboard from Open Stage Control, you can also set other devices for MIDI->CV.
+KEY-SEQ works with two keyboards: one for note input (4) and one for control (3).

-Klicken Sie dann auf das Werte-Display in Open Stage Control.
+Then click on the values ​​display in Open Stage Control.

 ![](OpenStage-valuedisp.jpg)

-Dieses ist über MIDI-CAT mit dem SEND Button des Moduls OSC'ELOT verbunden.
-Das Ein- und Ausschalten von OSC'ELOT bewirkt, dass sämtliche Einstelllungen des Moduls über OSC an Open Stage Control gesendet werden.
-Danach sind die Elemente mit Beschriftungen aus VCV Rack versehen.

-Wenn Sie neue Knob-Controller über OSC'ELOT zuweisen oder welche entfernen, dann werden diese in der Regel auch zu Open Stage Control übertragen.
-Wenn jedoch die Bezeichnungen von Reglern in VCV Rack geändert werden (zum Beispiel der Name eines Kanals in MixMaster), dann passiert das nicht.
-In diesem Fall können alle Beschriftungen durch diesen Refesh-Button neu übertragen werden.

-## Module hinzufügen und eine Stimme erstellen

-Wechseln Sie hierzu in eine (freie) Synth-Section (Am Anfang sind bis auf die DRUMs alle frei).

-- erstellen Sie mit den gewünschen Modulen die Stimme.
-- verbinden Sie OCT/OUT mit dem V/OCT Eingang der hinzugefügen Module (1)
-- verbinden Sie KEY-SEQ/Gate mit dem GATE Eingang der hinzugefügen Module (2)
-- verbinden Sie den Audio Ausgang der Module mit dem MasterChannel/IN Eingang (3) (zwei Kabel für Stereo).
+This is connected to the SEND button of the OSC'ELOT module via MIDI-CAT.
+Switching OSC'ELOT on and off causes all of the module's settings to be sent to Open Stage Control via OSC.
+The elements are then labeled with the module names and parameter names of VCV Rack.

+If you assign or remove new knob controllers via OSC'ELOT, these will usually be transferred to Open Stage Control.
+However, if the names of parameters are changed in VCV Rack (for example, the name of a channel in MixMaster), this will not happen.
+In this case, all labels can be re-transferred using this refresh button.

+## Add modules and create a voice

+To do this, switch to a (free) synth section (at the beginning everything is free except for the DRUMS)

+- Create the voice using the desired modules.
+- Connect OCT/OUT to the V/OCT input of the added modules (1).
+- Connect KEY-SEQ/Gate to the GATE input of the added modules (2).
+- Connect the audio output of the modules to the MasterChannel/IN input (3) (use two cables for stereo).

 ![](VCV-SynthSection-Create.jpg)

-Jetzt ist sind die Module mit dem KEY-SEQ verbunden und der Ausgang hängt am MixMaster Modul.
-Als nächstes können Sie eine Sequenz eingeben.

-## Sequenz eingeben

-KEY-SEQ kann über ein oder zwei Keyboards gesteuert werden.
-Eines dient zur Eingabe von Noten oder beim Drücken von zwei Tasten zur Eingabe eines Kommandos.
-Das zweite Keyboard dient zu Eingabe von Kommandos und ersetzt somit die zwei-Tasten-Logik.
-In der Definitionsdatei sind zwei Keyboards für  Open-Stage-Control enthalten.
+Now the modules are connected to the KEY-SEQ and the output is connected to the MixMaster module.
+Next you can enter a sequence.

+## Enter a sequence

+KEY-SEQ can be controlled using one or two keyboards.
+One is used to enter notes or to enter a command by pressing two keys.
+The second keyboard is used to enter commands and thus replaces the two-key logic.
+The definition file contains two keyboards for Open Stage Control.

 ![](OpenStage-OpenKeyboard.jpg)

-- Das Keyboard kann über einen Button geöffnet werden (1).
-- In der obersten Reihe werden die Noten der aktuellen Sequenz dargestellt (2).
-- Die Buttons darunter sind den Kommandos von KEY-SEQ zugeordnet (3).
-- Mit den Tasten lassen sich an der aktuellen Position Noten eingeben (4).
-- Über die Pfeile am Rand lässt sich die Oktave ändern (5).
-- Der Button (6) verschiebt das Keyboard nach unten (und auch wieder zurück).
+- The keyboard can be opened via a button (1).
+- The top row shows the notes of the current sequence (2).
+- The buttons below are assigned to the KEY-SEQ commands (3).
+- Use the keys of the keyboard below to enter notes at the current position (4).
+- The octave can be changed using the arrows on the edge (5).
+- The button (6) moves the keyboard down (and back again).
-- Der Button (8) (oder auch (1)) schließt es wieder.
+- The button (8) (or (1)) closes it.
-- Über den Button (7) wird statt des normalen Keyboards ein Grid-Keyboard eingeblendet (und auch wieder aus).
+- The button (7) displays (and hides) a grid keyboard instead of the normal keyboard.

 ![](OpenStage-GridKeyboard.jpg)

-- Noten können über 7 Buttons pro Oktave eingeben werden (1).
-- Es sind nur Noten enthalten, die zur Scale passen.
-- Die Scale kann über ein Menü (2) eingestellt werden.
-- Über die links-rechts Pfeile kann die Anfangsnote eingestellt werden (3).
-- Über die hoch-runter Pfeile kann die Oktave eingestellt werden (4).

-Wenn Sie Noten eingegeben haben, dann sollten Sie (am SCOPE zum Beispiel) sehen, dass diese gespielt werden.
-Damit Sie auch was hören, müssen sie den Kanal im Mixer anschalten, indem sie den Button F drücken.
-Über den Regler dahinter kann die Lautstärke eingestellt werden.
+- Notes can be entered using 7 buttons per octave (1).
+- Only notes that fit the scale are included.
+- The scale can be adjusted via a menu (2).
+- The starting note can be set using the left-right arrows (3).
+- The octave can be adjusted using the up-down arrows (4).

+If you have entered notes, you should see (on the SCOPE, for example) that they are being played.
+To hear something, you have to switch on the channel in the mixer by pressing the F button.
+The volume can be adjusted using the control behind it.

 ![](OpenStage-MiniMixer.jpg)